ovsky/ReWAMP/CONTRIBUTING.md

 - Release notes for significant contributions
 - Potential mention in README.md

-Thank you for contributing to REWAMP!
+Thank you for contributing to ReWAMP!